 There are many shrines to Tenjin, the god of study all over Japan.
 These “Tenmangu” shrines are very popular in part because they naturally attract many high school students who wish to pass university entrance exams.
 Of all the Tenmangu shrines in Osaka, Osaka Tenmangu Shrine is the most famous.

-The History of Osaka Tenmangu Shrine
+Shrine Grounds of Osaka Tenmangu Shrine

 Osaka Tenmangu stands on the grounds of what used to be Daishogun Shrine.

+When Emperor Kotoku built Naniwa Palace in 650 C.E., Daishogun Shrine was built to protect the palace for evil spirits.
 On his way to Dazaifu, Michizane visited Daishogun Shrine.
 Then, after his death, seven glittering pine trees grew around the shrine.
 Upon hearing about this unusual occurrence, Emperor Murakami built Osaka Tenmangu around Daishogun Shrine in 949 C.E.

 Tenmangu’s honden completely burnt down during the Oshio Heihachiro Rebellion of 1837, but was rebuilt after 1845.

 Behind Osaka Tenmangu is Hoshiai Pond [星合池].
 This is pond is a local en-musubi spot.
 If a man and a woman meet on Hoshiai Bridge, they will be able to form a lasting relationship.